Sunday, October 27, 2013

 3. "The Passion of the Christ"(2004)

 Nine years after his Oscar-winning triumph "Braveheart", Mel Gibson stepped back behind the camera for the ultimate umm, passion project, and the results were impossible to predict.
-It turned out that the martyred exploits of William Wallace were merely a warm-up, as "Christ" came to represent a seismic shift in the public's perception of Gibson.
-The handsome and popular star of countless hits in the '80s and '90s was now a polarizing figure, unafraid to enthusiastically discuss his faith- a topic that most celebs wisely shy away from.
-You don't have to share his beliefs(or condone any of his real -life lunacy) to recognize that this is an extraordinary piece of film-making.
-A graphically violent depiction of the last twelve hours in the life of Jesus(Jim Caveziel) told in a dead Aramaic language?
-Christian zealots weren't the only ones swarming the theater, but only Mel could tell you if the $370 million domestic box office was worth the blowback.
+It turned out that the martyred exploits of William Wallace were merely a warm-up, as the intensely-personal "Christ" came to represent a seismic shift in the public's perception of Gibson.
+The handsome and popular star of countless hits in the '80s and '90s morphed into a provocative figure, unafraid to enthusiastically discuss his faith- a topic that most celebs wisely shy away from.
+You don't have to share his beliefs(or condone any drunken rants) to recognize that this is an extraordinary piece of film-making.
+A graphically-violent depiction of the last twelve hours in the life of Jesus(a committed Jim Caveziel) told in a dead Aramaic language?
+Christian zealots weren't the only ones swarming the theater, but only mad Mel could tell you if the $370 million domestic box office was worth the chilly blowback.

-This spectacular sequel is not only a high point for the Spidey series but the entire genre as well.
-It seems to be a rule that the second film in a superhero franchise is always the best as the filmmakers are more confident in the knowledge that the public has embraced the characters and the world that was established the first time around.
-Sam Raimi gets his inspiration straight from the early comics as Peter Parker realizes the heavy toll his crime-fighting duties have taken on his personal life.
+4. "Spider-Man 2"(2004) This spectacular sequel is not only a high point for the Spidey series but the entire overstuffed genre as well.
+It seems to be a rule that the second film in a superhero franchise is often the best, as the filmmakers are more confident in the knowledge that the public has embraced the characters and world they established the first time around(see "Superman II" and "Batman Returns").
+Director Sam Raimi continues to get his inspiration from 1960s comics as Peter Parker realizes the heavy toll that crime-fighting has taken on his personal life.
 Can he have a relationship with Mary Jane(Kirsten Dunst) AND stop the destructive Doc Ock(Alfred Molina)?
-From Tobey Maguire's affecting angst to the show-stopping elevated train sequence, this remains the "Spider-Man" movie to beat.
+From Tobey Maguire's affecting angst to Alvin Sargent's tight script to a show-stopping elevated train sequence, this remains the "Spider-Man" movie to beat.

 5. "Sideways"(2004)